Egg punk: History

-The nomenclature of egg punk was Internet-based and originated from a series of internet memes circulated in 2017 that proposed a spectrum of punk rock music between "egg punk" and "chain punk".
-The meme was intended to distinguish between the traditionalism and aggression of "chain punk" with the more experimental and satirical approach of "egg punk".

-The microgenre describes a range of punk rock bands active in the earlier 2010s in the Midwestern United States, centrally the Indiana band The Coneheads, founded in 2013 and led by Mark Winter, and St. Louis band Lumpy and the Dumpers, whose frontman, Martin Meyer, would distribute similar cassette recordings under label Lumpy Records.
-Other Midwest bands adopting a similar approach included Uranium Club in Minneapolis, and Warm Bodies in Kansas City.
-The satirical tone and style of these bands have been considered as a response to the traditional "chain punk" bands in the local scene that were viewed as taking their music and message too seriously.
+The origins of egg punk are attributed to a community of DIY midwestern American punk rock artists from the early 2010s, including such notable bands as the Coneheads and Lumpy and the Dumpers.
+The microgenre encompasses a range of punk rock bands active in the early 2010s in the Midwestern United States, with central figures such as the Indiana band The Coneheads, founded in 2013 and led by Mark Winter, and St. Louis band Lumpy and the Dumpers, whose frontman, Martin Meyer, would distribute similar cassette recordings under the label Lumpy Records.
+Other Midwest bands adopting this approach included Uranium Club in Minneapolis and Warm Bodies in Kansas City.
+The genre came to be known as "egg punk" due to a series of internet memes.

 The increased visibility of the egg punk scene was attributed to the distribution of rips of cassette tapes to YouTube by mononymous user Jimmy.
-The onset of the COVID-19 pandemic in 2020 has been also suggested to have facilitated the adoption of egg punk as musicians had more time and fewer resources to create music, leading to greater openness to a DIY approach.
-Egg punk has extended outside the Midwest to several regions, including the Australian punk scene, involving bands such as Ausmuteants, Checkpoint, R.M.F.C., Tee Vee Repairmann, and Gee Tee.
+The onset of the COVID-19 pandemic in 2020 further facilitated the spread of egg punk, as musicians had more time and fewer resources to create music, leading to greater openness to a DIY approach.
+Egg punk has extended outside the Midwest to several regions, including the Australian punk scene, which involves bands such as Ausmuteants, R.M.F.C., Gee Tee, Billiam and The Split Bills, Checkpoint, and Tee Vee Repairmann.
 Other notable artists labelled as egg punk include Snõõper, Prison Affair, Powerplant, C.C.T.V. and Landline.